Skip to main content

 Refers to any action that puts right a service failure.
 This can be non-financial as well as financial.

-4.1 It is the responsibility of the Head of Governance to review this policy in accordance with CCHA’s Policy Framework.
+4.1 It is the responsibility of the Head of Governance and Company Secretary to review this policy in accordance with CCHA’s Policy Framework.

 5.1 Telling us about your concerns and complaints